The Territory (2022 film)

-The Territory is an 2022 internationally co-produced documentary film directed by Alex Pritz.
-It follows a young Indigenous leader of the Uru-eu-wau-wau people fighting back against farmers, colonizers and settlers who encroach on a protected area of the Amazon Rainforest.
+The Territory is a 2022 internationally co-produced documentary film directed by Alex Pritz.
+It follows a young Indigenous leader of the Uru-eu-wau-wau people fighting back against farmers, colonizers and settlers who encroach on a protected area of the Amazon rainforest.
 Filmed on location in Brazil from 2018 to 2020, the film utilizes almost exclusively on-the-ground, primary source material, including footage produced directly by the Uru-eu-wau-wau.
 Darren Aronofsky serves as a producer under his Protozoa Pictures banner.

 The film had its world premiere at the 2022 Sundance Film Festival on January 22, 2022.
-It was released in select cities in the United States and Canada on August 19, 2022, by National Geographic Documentary Films and Picturehouse with wider release to follow.
-Its festival run has included a number of award nominations and victories, including wins at Sundance and Telluride.
-Critics have praised its cinematography as well the authentic portrayal of tension between Indigenous peoples and settlers in contemporary Brazil.
+It was released in select cities in the United States and Canada on August 19, 2022, by National Geographic Documentary Films and Picturehouse.
+It was shortlisted for the 95th Academy Awards in the Best Documentary Feature category, and won Exceptional Merit In Documentary Filmmaking at the 75th Emmy Awards.
+The film received critical acclaim for its cinematography and for the authentic portrayal of rising tensions between Indigenous peoples and settlers in contemporary Brazil.